 Solutions to achieve carbon neutral shipping

-Route planning tech
+Route planning Software

 The solution to unnecessary miles driven in last mile operations is better route planning technology.
 Simply put, this means using an algorithm to decide where vehicles need to go to get the work done and not relying on human logic, instinct or local knowledge.
-Route planning tech syncs up with your ordering system or your customer database to pull down orders and create the optimal routes each day for your fleet.
+Route planning software syncs up with your ordering system or your customer database to pull down orders and create the optimal routes each day for your fleet.
 GPS tracking allows you to see where vehicles are actually going and helps you to see bigger picture operational improvements like delivery territories or highlight when customers haven’t been visited in a long time.

 Alternative delivery vehicles